Peligrietzer/feral_machines/posts/anemone.md

 # Lake Huron

-I thought of the anemone: its name, the way that its syllables decay in the mouth.
+I remembered the anemone: its name, the way that its syllables decay in the mouth.
 They're not seeds in a passerine's beak -- a nuthatch, for instance, pickled in formeldehyde, and stored in a jar that weeps through the label.
 The best I can do is delay it, the moment it slips and is smashed on the ashphalt.